KathuriaHimanshi/INVENTORY-MANAGEMENT/README.md

 One way to solve this problem is by using confidence intervals.

 ## Data Description
-Database with the sales information about Al Bundy shop for the years from 2014 to 2016.
+Database with the `sales information` about Al Bundy shop for the years from `2014 to 2016`.
 `There's Invoice Number, Date, country, product ID, and shop, which depends on the country the sell, gender indicates if the product is designed for men or women as shoes differ greatly depending on gender.
 Next we have shoe size.`
 Apart from the US size system I have also included the European and the UK ones so it is easier for you to understand the data.
 Finally there is the unit price for that sale and the discount that applies.